vaheaslanyangit/MovieRecommenderSystem/README.md

 ## Installation
 1. Clone this repository.
 2. Install the necessary Python packages.
 You can do this by running `pip install -r requirements.txt` in your terminal.
+3. To gain access to the pkl.txt file, you may need to run the IPython Notebook (.ipynb) files.
+Running these files will allow you to execute the necessary code and generate the pkl.txt file.
+Once generated, you can then access and utilize the pkl.txt file for further processing or analysis.

 ## Usage
 1. Run the Streamlit app with the command `streamlit run app.py`.